jameschapman19/cca_zoo/README.md

 [![Documentation Status](https://readthedocs.org/projects/cca-zoo/badge/?version=latest)](https://cca-zoo.readthedocs.io/en/latest/?badge=latest)

 # Installation
-For everything except the deep learning based models use: pip install cca-zoo
+Note: for everything except the deep learning based models use: pip install cca-zoo

 For deep learning elements use: pip install cca-zoo[deep]

+This means that there is no need to install the large pytorch package to run cca-zoo unless you wish to use deep learning

 # Documentation
 Available at https://cca-zoo.readthedocs.io/en/latest/